Note from Cara: This just went out to my email list, but based on the response I got I think there’s a need for me to share this publicly as well.

 - I do weird stuff to get creativity.
 I love having this creative outlet, but there are many times that I get writer’s block.
 I’ll whine to my friend that everything is boring, food is boring, my pictures look unappetizing, and I don’t want to write one more word about gut health.
 So I take a break.
 The mountains are my happy place, and road trips (read: Boredom of driving I-15 for hours and hours) get me out of a a rut.

 - I’m better at providing for the physical needs for my family than then emotional ones.
 Food/shelter/clothing?
 I’ve got it covered.
 Feelings/validation/emotions?
 I struggle.
 I’m constantly working on self improvement in this area, but again, I’m only showing you the stuff I’m good at.
-I’m also a full time single parent (this isn’t new- I’ve been divorced for over 5 years) so it’s up to me and only me to figure all this stuff out.
+I’m also a full time single parent (this isn’t new- I’ve been divorced since 2011) so it’s up to me and only me to figure all this stuff out.

 Learn how to heal leaky gut